Peter Obi Points out Faults in Tinubu's Visit to Benue

 Peter Obi schools Tinubu on leadership

-The former Anambra State governor stressed that leadership is about sacrifice, not comfort.
+The former Anambra state governor stressed that leadership is about sacrifice, not comfort.
 He believes that the President's inability to reach Yelwata highlights the institutional neglect that has led to the country's poor infrastructure.
-Obi emphasized that the people of Benue needed empathy and presence, not protocol or explanations.
+Obi noted that the people of Benue needed empathy and presence, not protocol or explanations.

 Source: Twitter

 According to Obi, a new Nigeria cannot be built on excuses but rather on the sacrifices, courage, and responsibility of true leaders.
-He emphasized the need for leaders to prioritize the welfare and safety of their citizens.
+He emphasised the need for leaders to prioritise the welfare and safety of their citizens.

 Tinubu had visited the state to share his condolences with the people of the Yelwata community in the Guma LGA of Benue state on Wednesday, June 18.